 - In a large stockpot, bring a gallon of water and 1 tablespoon of salt (optional) to a rapid boil over medium-high heat.Follow the packages cooking instructions for al dente pasta.

-- While the pasta has finished cooking, drain it in a colander.
+- When the pasta has finished cooking, drain it in a colander.

 - In the empty stock pot stir together the butter, evaporated milk, and the crumbled chevre.
 Return the pot to the warm stove to heat and melt the chevre, stirring until smooth.
 Add the all of the spices to the milk-chevre blend and stir to incorporate them.